Seeking in liquidsoap

 "/path/to/music")

 As in the above example, you may use the annotate protocol to pass custom cue points along with the files passed to Liquidsoap.
-This is particularly useful in combination with request.dymanic as an external script can build-up the appropriate URI, including cue-points, based on information from your own scheduling back-end.
+This is particularly useful in combination with request.dynamic as an external script can build-up the appropriate URI, including cue-points, based on information from your own scheduling back-end.

 Alternatively, you may use metadata.map to add those metadata.
 The operator metadata.map supports seeking and passes it to its underlying source.